 - Handling the device requires much care.

 Next up is the Pop V digital pH meter.
 This pH meter stands out from the rest of the meters for its excellent quality and craft.
-This meter is good for using in pools, aquariums, hydroponics, and food and beer brewing.
+This meter is good for use in pools, aquariums, hydroponics, and food and beer brewing.

 This even comes with a case and a bright LCD reading light for the readings.
 There’s even a one year warranty and money-back guarantee for buyers.